 Sub-playbooks are playbooks that are nested under other playbooks.
-They appear as tasks in the parent playbook flow and have a book icon.
+They appear as tasks in the parent playbook flow and are indicated by the sub-playbook icon .
 A sub-playbook can also be a parent playbook in a different use case.
-For example, IP Enrichment - Generic v2 and Retrieve File From Endpoint – Generic.
+For example, IP Enrichment - Generic v2 and Retrieve File From Endpoint - Generic v3.
 These playbooks are usually used as part of a bigger investigation.

 As sub-playbooks are building blocks that can be used in other playbooks and use cases, you should define generic inputs for them.